Thursday, October 23, 2008

 A Response to Dr. R. A. Mohler on Mormonism

-In June of 2007 a debate was initiated by Beliefnet between Dr R Albert Mohler Jr., president of the Southern Baptist Theological Seminary, and also Professor of Christian Theology at Southern Seminary (and a vocal critic of Mormonism); and Orson Scot Card, a freelance writer and a Mormon.
+In June of 2007 a debate was initiated by Beliefnet between Dr R Albert Mohler Jr., president of the Southern Baptist Theological Seminary, and also Professor of Christian Theology at Southern Seminary (and a vocal critic of the LDS Church); and Orson Scot Card, a freelance writer and a Latter-day Saint.
 During this discussion each posted three essays in response to the other arguing their case, which may be seen on Beliefnet’s website.
 The first article by Mohler was posted on 28 June 2007, and the last by Card on 26 July 2007.
 Each post attracted many comments from readers.
-As I studied these exchanges, I felt that Orson Card had not tackled the challenges to Mormonism presented to him by Dr Mohler head on, and Mohler was to some extent justified in claiming that his main objections had not been addressed.
-In this essay I will attempt to address his objections more directly.
+As I studied these exchanges, I felt that Orson Card had not tackled the challenges to LDS beliefs and doctrines presented to him by Dr Mohler head on, and Mohler was to some extent justified in claiming that his main objections had not been addressed.
+In this post I will attempt to address his objections more directly.
 Mohler begins his first article, which he titles: Mormonism is not Christianity, with these words (emphasis added):

 Are Mormons “Christians” as defined by traditional Christian orthodoxy?
 The answer to that question is easy and straightforward, and it is “no.” Nevertheless, even as the question is clear, the answer requires some explanation.